larryhernandez/MRI_research/README.md

       5. reconstruction.use_calgrad:          0 to disable calibration correction method

   2. run_iconereconfx.m
-    a.Specify values for the following variables:
+    a.
+Specify values for the following variables:
       1. echoes2process: 		     0 (first echo only); 1(second echo only); 2 (only the radial spokes of both echoes); 3 (both echoes)
       2. experiments_to_run: 		     integer corresponding to the case number listed in ‘ReturnStructures.m’
       3. recon_without_b0corr:             0 or 1.
 If 0 will reconstruct images before applying B0 correction (for debugging)